-Price sensitive information is first publicly released, either before the Company meets with any group of investors or analysts or simultaneously with such meetings.
-Quarterly financial statements and annual reports are announced or issued within the mandatory period.
+Price sensitive information is first publicly released, either before the Company meets with any group of investors or analysts or simultaneously (if after close of trading) with such meetings.
+Quarterly, half-year and full-year financial statements and annual reports are announced or issued within the mandatory period.